-Palmetto Summerville’s short term assessment is for children and teens, ages 7-21.
-Through this diagnostic assessment, staff takes a proactive approach in assisting youth and their families in the development of an individualized care plan.
+Palmetto Summerville offers short-term assessments for children and teens, ages 7 to 18.
+Through this diagnostic assessment, staff takes a proactive approach to helping youth and their families develop an individualized care plan.
 Core clinical issues are identified and comprehensive recommendations for targeted treatment are provided during the initial stages of placement.
 This plan is designed to increase the effectiveness of subsequent service delivery and reduce the overall period of time a youth is separated from their family.

 SPEEDY ACCEPTANCE AND ADMISSION PROCESS.
 YOUTH MAY BE ADMITTED THE SAME DAY DEPENDING ON BED AVAILABILITY.

-The current suite of services will be empirically evidenced based measures to provide a clear diagnostic profile on the (25th) day of placement in the presence of a clinical review team which includes case coordinators of the referring agency.
+The current suite of services will be empirically evidenced based measures to provide a clear diagnostic profile on the 25th day of placement in the presence of a clinical review team which includes case coordinators of the referring agency.
 The goal of the meeting will be to have a plan of transition in place with the potential for arranging community based providers if follow up services are deemed appropriate.
-Services will include, but not limited to:

 - The Substance Abuse Subtle Screening Inventory (SASSI) is used to assess the probability of developing a substance abuse or substance dependence disorder.